 The park is also notable as one of the few known refuges of the extremely elusive, scarce and solitary, mostly nocturnal Pygmy hippoputamus.
 The waters around the island are home to river turtles and Congo clawless otters.

 Tiwai is about 2–3 hours drive from Bo, the nearest big town, itself about 3 hours overland from Freetown.
-We offer full-equipped camping on Tiwai island, (simple, open huts are the only alternative accommodation), to enable you to fall asleep to the sounds of hornbills and monkeys squabbling in the treetops.

 Read more about Tiwai Island